Aileron Pastoral Holdings

 Alongside traditional grazing, APH is a proud innovator – investing in continuous improvement programs to ensure profitability and sustainability of the land.

-Since our 2015 purchase, the station has undergone significant management and property improvement programs which have seen staff develop new transferrable skills and improvements in our herd.
+Since the purchase of the property in 2015, the station has undergone significant management and property improvement programs which have seen staff develop new transferrable skills and improvements in our herd.
 We have also achieved an increase of over 20% of available pasture and recognition as a supplier of quality beef for both national and international markets.
+The property achieved In-conversion Organic Certification (Cert.
+No. 19060) in 2019 with intention to establish APH as a preferred supplier of organic beef within five years.

 Innovation is a major focus for APH.
 Looking forward, we will continue to invest in self-sustaining microbial based technologies for accelerated soil rehabilitation.
 APH is also developing plans to become a feedstock supplier.
 Both of these projects are in partnership with Food, Fibre & Land International (FFLI).

 APH also plans to invest in an integrated livestock management and tracking system that will be highly relevant for the management of other vast properties.
-A major partner in this project will be Ceres Tag; with APH already set to trial their livestock ear tags for GPS location and remote identification of each animal for provenance and health management.
+A major partner in this project is Ceres Tag; with APH facilitating trials of their livestock ear tags for GPS location and remote identification of each animal for provenance and health management.

 Ti Tree Food & Fodder